GPT-5.2 ProBatch 2

 • Under Model B (stable ribosomes + transient message), the result is likely.

-That’s what Bayesian experimentalists would call maximizing expected information gain / maximizing the Bayes factor.
+That’s what Bayesian experimentalists would call maximizing expected / maximizing the .

 The rest of the story matches that mindset too: